-The Act enumerates certain misrepresentations that violate the Act;
+The Act enumerates certain misrepresentations that violate the Act:

-"No institution or representative of an institution shall make or cause to be nade any statement that is in any manner untrue or misleading, either by actual statement, omission, or intimation."
+"No institution or representative of an institution shall make or cause to be made any statement that is in any manner untrue or misleading, either by actual statement, omission, cr intimation."
 (Education Code § 94832(a).)

-"No institution or representative of an institution shall engage in any false, deceptive, misleading, or unfair act in connection with any matter, including the institution's advertising and promotion, the recruitment of students for enrollment in the institution, the offer or sale on a program of instruction, course length, course credits, the withholding of equipment, educational materials, or loan or grant funds from a student, training and instruction, the collection of payments, or job placement."
+"No institution or representative of an institution shall engage in any false, deceptive, misleading, or unfair act in connection with any matter, including the institution's advertising and promotion, the recruitment of students for enrollment in the institution, the offer or sale of a program of instruction, course length, course credits, the withholding of equipment, educational materials, or loan or grant funds from a student, training and instruction, the collection of payments, or job placement."
 (Education Code § 94832(b).)
+Brooks Institute of Photography July 11, 2005 Page 5 of 19